APriceDev/DDD-Flask-Demo/README.md

 # DDD-Flask-Demo

-Demo of the Flask Micro Web Framework
+The Flask Micro Web Framework; a simple, light-weight alternative to creating static websites.

 ## The Setup